acdlite/flummox/docs/react-integration.md

 </FluxComponent>
 ```

-So if you pass a flux instance as a prop to a FluxComponent near the top of your app hierarchy, and any FluxComponents further down the tree will automatically have access to it.
+So if you pass a flux instance as a prop to a FluxComponent near the top of your app hierarchy, any FluxComponents further down the tree will automatically have access to it.

 Pretty simple, right?